Oh What A Knight

 Instead, I’ve picked 8 of my favourite walks along this beautiful stretch of coastline, ranging from short wheelchair accessible cliff path strolls to adventurous rocky scrambles on the very edge of the peninsula.

-They aren’t listed in order however if I had to pick my three favourites it would be the Worms Head hike, closely followed by Three Cliffs Bay and a loop of Tor Bay and Cefn Bryn.
+They aren’t listed in order however if I had to pick my three favourites it would be the Worms Head hike, closely followed by Three Cliffs Bay, and a loop of Tor Bay and Cefn Bryn.

 Each walk has its own individual hike guide included with all the nitty gritty stuff and details.
 Including where to park, hike details, maps, and nearest watering hole so you can finish (or start…) your walk in the best way possible.